mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 ## Operating system and services for all nodes

-For all hosts that are part of the cluster--that is, all hosts except the **deploy host**--you should verify the following configuration requirements:
+For all hosts that are part of the cluster--except the **deploy host**--you should verify the following configuration requirements:

 * CentOS 7.6 is installed.
 * Firewalld is disabled.